seanofw/opentk-faq/OpenTK_FAQ.md

 More sophisticated uses will load textures and shaders and models during the `OnLoad()` handler, clean up during the `OnUnload()` handler, and do a lot more than just wait for the user to press `Escape` to close the window — but the code above is enough to get you started.

+(Creating a window in OpenTK 3 requires a similar amount of code, but it looks a bit different from this example.
+New projects should use OpenTK 4+.)

 ### How do I call OpenGL/CL/AL functions?

 In your code, you can invoke the OpenGL/CL/AL functions directly using the static classes that OpenTK exposes.
 OpenTK provides all of the same functions that the underlying native libraries provide, just with the initial `gl*` or `cl*` or `al*` prefix turned into a static class name.
 So, for example:

 - In C you’d call `int error = glGetError();`.
-In C# you’d write `int error = GL.GetError();`.
+In C# you’d write `ErrorCode error = GL.GetError();`.
 - In C you’d call `glBindVertexArray(handle);`.
 In C# you’d write `GL.BindVertexArray(handle);`.
 - In C you’d write `glCreateShader(GL_FRAGMENT_SHADER);`.
 In C# you’d write `GL.CreateShader(ShaderType.FragmentShader)`.

 As you can see, the programming models are nearly identical, by design:  If you know how to use OpenGL/OpenCL/OpenAL, you know how to use OpenTK.

+**Arrays and pointers**

+Passing arrays from .NET to OpenGL/CL/AL (or to any C library) is a complex topic, but OpenTK has built-in support for it:  See the section below on “[How do I pass pointers and arrays?](#How-do-I-pass-pointers-and-arrays)”.

+**Constant symbols**

-Note in the third example that the constants change syntax slightly:  They aren’t global `#define` directives as in C, but instead are properly-encapsulated enums.
-The enum values, however, exactly match their C equivalents, and the names are simply changed from `SHOUT_CASE` to `PascalCase`.
+Note in the third example that the constants change syntax slightly:  They aren’t global `#define` directives as in C, but instead have some minor alterations to make them more .NET-friendly:

+- The constants are grouped into strong `enum` types like `ErrorCode` and `ShaderType` — they’re not just a big pile of unrelated values like they are in C.
+- The names are changed from `SHOUT_CASE` to `PascalCase` to match C# style conventions.
+- There are a few special enum values, like `All`, that have been added to support cases in C where you’d have written a fixed constant like `0`.

 ### Where do I start with OpenGL?

 Check out [our tutorial here](https://opentk.net/learn/index.html), which will teach you how to build a basic working program that can draw simple objects.
 You can learn more about OpenGL in depth over at [Learn OpenGL](https://learnopengl.com/).

+### What’s the difference between OpenGL and OpenGL ES?

+OpenGL ES is “OpenGL for Embedded Systems.”
+It’s a subset of OpenGL, designed for low-power and mobile devices.
+It has many similarities with modern OpenGL, especially OpenGL ES 2.0 and later, but it typically strips out lesser-used functionality.
+However, OpenGL ES is not a _proper_ subset of OpenGL, so an exact comparison between them is difficult.

+But typically, if you’re coding for desktop PCs or Macs, you’ll want to use OpenGL 4.x; while if you’re targeting a mobile phone or a gaming console, you’ll want to use the newest version of OpenGL ES that’s supported on it.

 ### How do I load textures?